calebelster/CSCI432_RROO/README.md

 - `replyToMotion(committeeId, motionId, { text, stance = 'neutral' })`
   Adds a reply to `committees/{committeeId}/motions/{motionId}/replies` with author identifiers, the text, stance, and `createdAt` timestamp.

+- `secondMotion(committeeId, motionId)`
+  If a motion requires a second (either the motion field `secondRequired` or the committee setting `settings.requireSecond`/`settings.secondRequired`), discussion and voting are blocked until another committee member seconds the motion.
+Calling `secondMotion` sets `seconded: true`, `secondedBy`, and `secondedAt` on the motion document.
+Motion creators cannot second their own motions; both client and server enforce this rule.

 - `castVote(committeeId, motionId, { choice, anonymous = false })`
   Uses a Firestore transaction to create or update the current user’s vote at `.../votes/{uid}`, maintain the motion’s `tally` counts (handling vote changes and no-op when unchanged), and store `voterUid`, optional `voterDisplayName` (null when anonymous), `choice`, `anonymous`, and timestamps.